MonishMansuri/Logistic-Python-Project/README.md

 # Logistic-Python-Project

+- I used PANDAS and NUMPY Library for this project

 Objective: Verified the accuracy of delivery charges imposed by multiple courier partners for an e-commerce company to reduce excessive monthly shipping costs.